VACCINE RESOURCE COMMITTEE

 Post-exposure

-HB vaccination and 1 dose of HBIg administered within 24 hours after birth are 85% to 95% effective in preventing infection in HB exposed neonates.
+HB vaccination and one dose of HBIg administered within 24 hours after birth are 85% to 95% effective in preventing infection in HB exposed neonates.
 HB vaccine is highly effective in preventing HB infection when provided within one week of percutaneous or mucosal exposure to HB-positive blood, or within two weeks of sexual exposure to HB-positive persons.
-A single dose of HBIg is 75% effective if administered within 2 weeks of last sexual exposure.
-The benefit of HBIg when given more than 7 days after percutaneous or mucosal exposure, or more than 14 days after sexual exposure is unknown.
+A single dose of HBIg is 75% effective if administered within two weeks of last sexual exposure.
+The benefit of HBIg when given more than seven days after percutaneous or mucosal exposure, or more than 14 days after sexual exposure is unknown.

 Sources: